Tony Knowles (snooker player): Career

 At the start of the 1984–85 snooker season, he won the 1984 Australian Masters by defeating John Virgo 7–3 in the final, and was the runner-up, 7–9 to Jimmy White, at the 1984 Carlsberg Challenge.
 He was the losing finalist to Davis, by a margin of 2–9, at both the 1984 International Open and the 1985 English Professional Championship.
-He reached the 1985 World Snooker Championship semi-final where he was eliminated 5–16 by Dennis Taylor.
+He reached the 1985 World Snooker Championship semi-final where he was eliminated 5–16 by Dennis Taylor Having earlier in the tournament compiled a break of 137 - missing the final black for a 144 total clearance against Jim White in their quarter final..

 He reached two ranking tournament semi-finals, in the 1985–86 snooker season, at the Grand Prix and the World Championship, and the semi-finals of the Masters, but an inconsistent season included losses to lower-ranked players such as Williams, Jim Wych, and Patsy Fagan.
 The following year, he dropped from fourth to tenth in the rankings, with a semi-final place at the 1987 British Open the furthest he reached in a ranking tournament in a season that included a 6–10 first round defeat by Mike Hallett at the 1987 World Snooker Championship.

 He was ranked 21st for the 1990/1991 season, the first time he had not been in the top sixteen since 1982/1983 after a season where he only reached one quarter-final, at the 1989 Grand Prix.
 At the 1991 Dubai Classic, he defeated Gary Natale 5–1 in the qualifying competition, then Eugene Hughes 5–2, and Neal Foulds 5–0.
 A 5–2 win against Dennis Taylor in the quarter-final saw Knowles reach his first ranking semi-final since the 1988 Classic.
 He then gained his first ranking final place since the 1984 International Open by eliminating Steve James 6–2. in the semi-final.
 Facing reigning world champion Parrott in the final, Knowles fell 0–3 behind, but won three of the next four frames to trail 3–4 at the end of the first session.
 Parrott then won five consecutive frames in the next session to claim victory at 9–3.